tipoqueno/UI-Design/README.md

 #### Examples

-- [Material Design](https://material.io/) - Material Design is a unified system that combines theory, resources, and tools for crafting digital experiences, by Google.
+- [Material Design](https://material.io/) - A unified system that combines theory, resources, and tools for crafting digital experiences, by Google.

 - [Fluent Design System](https://fluent.microsoft.com/) - An eloquent design system for a complex world, by Microsoft.